Hamilton County, Tennessee: Chief of Staff

-The current Chief of Staff is Michael Compton.
+The current chief of staff is Claire McVay.

-The Chief of Staff is appointed by the Mayor and is responsible for overseeing and coordinating all areas of county general government, and coordinating specific initiatives.
-The Chief of Staff also serves as a point of contact for the County Commission and other elected officials.
-The office's main purpose is to assist the County Mayor carry out his initiatives in an efficient and effective manner.
+The chief of staff is appointed by the mayor and is responsible for overseeing and coordinating all areas of county general government, and coordinating specific initiatives.
+The chief of staff also serves as a point of contact for the county commission and other elected officials.
+The office's main purpose is to assist the county mayor carry out his initiatives in an efficient and effective manner.

 Other elected officials

-The Assessor of Property is elected to find and list the value of all property in Hamilton County.
+The assessor of property is elected to find and list the value of all property in Hamilton County.
 Property is reappraised every four years.
-The current Assessor of Property is Marty Haynes.
+The current assessor of property is Marty Haynes.

-The County Clerk is elected to issue vehicle tags, marriage and business licenses, and other documents.
-The current County Clerk is William (Bill) Knowles.
+The county clerk is elected to issue vehicle tags, marriage and business licenses, and other documents.
+The current county clerk is William (Bill) Knowles.

-The Register of Deeds is elected to record deeds and other legal documents, including powers of attorney, mortgages, marriages, and military discharges.
-The Register's office also collects and accounts for all fees and taxes.
-The current Register of Deeds is Marc Gravitt.
+The register of deeds is elected to record deeds and other legal documents, including powers of attorney, mortgages, marriages, and military discharges.
+The register's office also collects and accounts for all fees and taxes.
+The current register of deeds is Marc Gravitt.

-The County Trustee is elected to act as the county government's treasurer, collect county property taxes, account for money regularly, and invest temporarily idle county funds.
-The current County Trustee is Bill Hullander.
+The county trustee is elected to act as the county government's treasurer, collect county property taxes, account for money regularly, and invest temporarily idle county funds.
+The current county trustee is Bill Hullander.

-The County Sheriff is elected to enforce the law and protect citizens.
-The current Sheriff is Austin Garrett.
+The county sheriff is elected to serve process, writs, keep the jail and prisoners so confined, conduct sheriff sales and secure the courthouse.
+The sheriff is also the principal conservator of peace and has a duty to enforce the law and ferret out crimes.
+The current sheriff is Austin Garrett.

-County Board of Commissioners
+County board of commissioners

 Hamilton County has nine elected county commissioners to make up the legislative body of the county.
 The citizens of Hamilton County elect commissioners for four year terms to represent their districts.
-The Commission chooses from among its members Commissioners to serve as Chairman and Chairman Pro Tempore, the presiding officers for the Commission.
+The commission chooses from among its members commissioners to serve as the chairman and chairman pro tempore, the presiding officers for the commission.
 They each serve one year terms.